sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 ### Transforming Data

-If we wanted to take a stream of events, and create a new stream of event statuses, we should use the `map` operator.
+To take a stream of events, and create a new stream of event statuses, use the `map` operator.

 ```
-stream$.pipe(
+stream.pipe(
   map(...),
 )
 ```